pachyderm/docs/content/latest/reference/pachctl/pachctl_glob.md

----
-# metadata #
-title:  pachctl glob
+## pachctl glob

-description: "Print a list of Pachyderm resources matching a glob pattern."
+Print a list of Pachyderm resources matching a glob pattern.
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - glob-file
-cliGlossary:  g
----

 ### Synopsis